Deepika Padukone: Big-budget action films (2023–present)

 Padukone reunited with Shah Rukh Khan in Siddharth Anand's action film Pathaan (2023), set in the YRF Spy Universe.
 A song in the film, "Besharam Rang", featured Padukone in a saffron bikini, which became controversial once right-wing Hindutva groups deemed it obscene and objectionable.
 The Central Board of Film Certification cleared the film for release after some edits were made to the song sequence.
 Saibal Chatterjee wrote that Padukone "pulls off the dual act of an irrepressible femme fatale and a committed soldier with elan".
 In her second collaboration with Khan in the same year, Padukone played a brief role (billed as a special appearance) in the action thriller Jawan.
 Reviewers for Hindustan Times and The Week noted how much her pairing with Khan helped the picture.
 Both Pathaan and Jawan broke several box-office records for a Hindi film, each earning over ₹10 billion to rank among Hindi cinema's biggest grossers.
 Padukone received another Best Actress nomination at Filmfare for Pathaan.
 Her accomplishments of the year led India Today to name her as "the go-to actress for big-budget spectacles".
 Describing her multiple collaborations with Khan, she has said that they have a "deep trust" and "a sense of ownership over each other".

 Continuing her work in big-budget action films, Padukone had three such releases in 2024.
 Some commentators complained that her consecutive roles in such androcentric films did not give her much scope to perform.
 She collaborated with Anand once again in Fighter, co-starring Hrithik Roshan.
 For their roles as Indian Air Force officers, Roshan and Padukone were required to undergo martial arts training.
-WION's Shomini Singh wrote that she "looks gorgeous and shares good chemistry with Roshan- but her potential as an actress is never capitalised".
+WION's Shomini Sen wrote that she "looks gorgeous and shares good chemistry with Roshan—but her potential as an actress is never capitalised".
 Padukone then featured alongside Amitabh Bachchan and Prabhas in Kalki 2898 AD, a Telugu science fiction film from filmmaker Nag Ashwin made on a record budget of ₹6 billion.
 Set in a dystopian future, she played a pregnant test subject on the run.
 Sukanya Verma found her "significant even in a passive part" but Scroll.in's Nandini Ramnath opined that she "has little to do beyond looking stricken".
 Padukone also joined Rohit Shetty's Cop Universe franchise in the ensemble action sequel Singham Again (2024), starring Ajay Devgn in the title role.
 Mints Udita Jhunjhunwala lamented her "insufficient presence" in it.
 Kalki 2898 AD, Singham Again and Fighter rank among the highest-grossing Indian films of 2024, with the former earning ₹10 billion worldwide and the latter two having modest returns on their high production budgets.
-Padukone will next appear in AA22xA6 opposite Allu Arjun.
+Padukone will next appear in Raaka opposite Allu Arjun and the action film King.